 You need to complete a special claim form (available from the documents section) and tell us why you are having difficulty paying your housing costs and why you think we should pay you more than your ordinary housing benefit.

 Completed forms should be returned to the address at the bottom of the page.

-You will be contacted by a member of the benefits team and we normally ask you to attend an interview to get all the information we need to decide on whether you can receive a payment and to discuss your claim in more details.
+You may be contacted by a member of the benefits team and we may ask you to attend an interview to get all the information we need to decide on whether you can receive a payment and to discuss your claim in more details.
 We may ask you to provide some evidence to support your request.
 This may include: